-A weighted average number of shares has been calculated to enable users to gain a fairer understanding of the earnings generated per ordinary share through the year.
-The weighted average has been calculated with reference to the number of days shares have actually been in issue and hence their ability to influence income generated.
+A weighted average number of shares has been calculated to enable users to gain a fairer understanding of the earnings generated per share through the period.
+The weighted average has been calculated with reference to the number of days shares have actually been in issue in the period since the Company commenced activities, and hence their ability to influence income generated.